18 Great Short Stories You Can Read Free Online

 “In the Penal Colony” by Franz Kafka

 It’s a chilling story.
 A man known as the Traveller is visiting a foreign penal colony where he is shown a special machine used to execute prisoners.
-The machine inscribes the prisoner’s crime onto their body until they die (kind of sounds familiar if you’ve read the fifth Harry Potter book).
-It takes twelve hours of torture before the prisoner dies.
+The machine inscribes the prisoner’s crime onto their body until they die.
+It takes 12 hours of torture before the prisoner dies.
 I told you it was chilling!

 “The Devil in America” by Kai Ashante Wilson (Tor)